 - For management

 Diabetes is a chronic medical condition that affects millions of people.
-Very high blood sugar levels characterize it, and when left uncontrolled, diabetes can lead to blindness, kidney failure, heart attacks, strokes, and nerve damage.
-Over the past half-century, many new technologies have been introduced to help people with diabetes manage their condition, and digital healthcare continues to advance the treatment of this disease.
+Very high blood sugar levels characterize it, and when left uncontrolled, it can lead to blindness, kidney failure, heart attacks, strokes, and nerve damage.
+Over the past half-century, many new technologies and various food supplements (like this best berberine supplement, for instance) have been introduced to help people with diabetes manage their condition.
+In fact, digital healthcare continues to advance the treatment of this disease.

 Diabetes may seem like an old, outdated condition, but advancements in the field have meant that the disease is now manageable.
 Today, diabetes is, for many people, a chronic condition that’s not necessarily a big deal.
 There are, however, some people with diabetes who are prone to experiencing life-threatening complications from the condition.
 These are people who are prone to poor control of their blood sugar, which can lead to dangerously high or low blood sugar.